Skip to main content

 • Grant someone a viewer role that can view_products on a shop

-• Introduce new roles/permissions or consolidate roles without affecting your application behavior.
-For example: if your app's checks are for the fine permissions check('bob', 'booking_adder', 'trip:Europe') instead of check('bob', 'owner', 'trip:Europe'), and you later decide owners can no longer add bookings to a trip, you can remove the relation within the trip type with no code changes in your application, and all the permissions will automatically honor the change.
+Implementing a Roles and Permissions model allows existing roles to have finer-grained permissions, allowing your application to check whether a user has access to a certain object without having to explicitly check that specific users role.
+In addition, you can add new roles/permissions or consolidate roles without affecting your application behavior.
+For example, if your app's checks are for the fine permissions, like check('bob', 'booking_adder', 'trip:Europe') instead of check('bob', 'owner', 'trip:Europe'), and you later decide owners can no longer add bookings to a trip, you can remove the relation within the trip type with no code changes in your application and all permissions will automatically honor the change.

 Before you start